Early stages of embryogenesis of tailless amphibians: Gastrulation

 The first visible stage of gastrulation is the creation of a concavity on the dorsal side, right under the gray crescent.
-In this place begins the infiltration of cells of the future mesoderm.
+Here begins the infiltration of cells of the future mesoderm.
 From this moment the embryo is called a gastrula, and the concave, visible from outside, is the emerging blastopore.
-Over the upper edge of the blastopore, called the dorsal lip, a migration of cells occurs, which derive from the central area of the gray crescent.
+Over the upper edge of the blastopore, called the dorsal lip, a migration of cells occurs, which derives from the central area of the gray crescent.
 The process of involution takes place – the dorsal lip turns in upon itself.
 The moving cells enter the blastocoele.
 As the blastopore deepens, a new embryonic cavity develops, the primitive gut, or the archenteron.
 It grows in length towards the future front part of the embryo.
 It can be seen from outside the embryo that the dorsal lip curves itself and grows, creating the side lips of the blastopore.
 During this time, the paraxial mesoderm enters the embryo.
 It will change into somitomeres.
 The bottom of the archenteron is composed of macromeres.
 They later transform into the gut of the embryo.
 The ventral lip of the blastopore develops, and the lateral plate mesoderm enters the blastocoel through it.
 The blastopore develops a ring-like shape, and surrounds the macromeres, creating the yolk sac.
 The process of involution occurs simultaneously with the process of epiboly, a cell movement associated with the covering of the embryo by the ectoderm.
 The blastopore gradually closes, and the macromeres, which are endodermal cells, are pulled inside of the embryo (the process of emboly).
 It can be seen from the outside as the shrinking of the yolk sac.
 Near the end of gastrulation, the yolk sac becomes entirely covered by the ectoderm, and the blastopore assumes the shape of a vertical cleavage.
 The three germ layers form a characteristic shape.
 The ectoderm is the outermost layer, the mesoderm is the middle one, and the endoderm forms the inside layer.
 Only in the locations of the future body openings (the mouth and the anus), the endoderm remains in immediate contact with the ectoderm.
 At the next stage of development, which is known as neurulation, the embryo grows in length along the anterior-posterior axis.
 Differentiation of the germ layers also occurs.